Christian Yelich Player Props: Brewers vs. Blue Jays

-On Tuesday, Christian Yelich (.324 slugging percentage in past 10 games, with no home runs) and the Milwaukee Brewers face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+On Wednesday, Christian Yelich (.344 slugging percentage in past 10 games, with no home runs) and the Milwaukee Brewers face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
 First pitch is at 7:07 PM ET.

-He had a one-hit performance in his most recent game (1-for-2) against the Giants.
+He had a hitless performance in his previous game (0-for-2) against the Blue Jays.

 Christian Yelich Game Info & Props vs. the Blue Jays